February 15

 Related Questions

-Why did the Soviet Union invade Afghanistan in 1979?
+Why did the Soviet Union decide to withdraw from Afghanistan?

 Who was the last Soviet soldier to leave Afghanistan?

-What happened to the Afghan government after the Soviet withdrawal?
+What happened to the Afghan government immediately after the Soviet withdrawal?

-President Najibullah's regime survived on Soviet aid until 1992, when the end of that support triggered its collapse and renewed civil war.
+The Najibullah government survived with continued Soviet aid until 1992, when the cutoff of that support led to its rapid collapse and the outbreak of full-scale civil war among mujahideen factions.

-How did the Afghan withdrawal affect the Soviet Union itself?
+How did the withdrawal affect the Soviet Union itself?

 US Military Atlas: Soviet Union Completes Withdrawal from Afghanistan connects to military history, war consequences, or postwar diplomacy.